ArthurHovanesian/hangman/README.md

 17. - [ ] Some type of two player mode where one person picks word.
 But kind of lame if that's all they can do.

+18. - [ ] To scale to include words with " ' " and " - " and " ", these symbols should automatically appear on screen.

+19. - [ ] To scale to include larger words or multiple words, I need to figure out responsive designs techniques, in order to reduce size of lettering appearing on screen.

+20. - [ ] Currently, if a player ties with the current rank 10, they will not appear on high scores list, since when I grab, it is sorted by score, then id, and then I use only the top ten.
+Do I like this?
+Would I want to show all the ties for 10th place?
+Or keep it as whoever was the earliest entry in that position?